-DePaul University College of Law > Academics > JD Programs > Certificates > International and Comparative Law
+College of Law > Academics > JD Program > Certificate Programs > International & Comparative Law

 To earn a Certificate in International & Comparative Law, a student must complete the 86 credit hours required for the Juris Doctor degree and must satisfy all JD requirements.
-Within the coursework required for the JD degree, a student must complete 15 credit hours from the courses listed below, including two required courses and at least three electives.
+Within the coursework required for the JD degree, a student must complete 15 credit hours from the courses listed below, including three required courses and at least two electives.

 Previously taught courses, courses offered in other DePaul Colleges, and new courses and seminars that may be added to the curriculum may qualify for the Certificate with approval.

 A student may apply for only one Certificate.

 For more information, contact Certificate Directors for International and Comparative Law, Alberto Coll and Elizabeth Ward.